liuzy0708/liuzy0708.github.io/_includes/services.md

 <h4 style="margin:0 10px 0;">Talks and Presentations</h4>

 * Real-time Safety Assessment of Dynamic Systems in Non-stationary Environments: A Review of Methods and Techniques,  *CAA SAFEPROCESS 2023*, in Sept., Yibin, Sichuan, China
+* Real-time Safety Assessment of Dynamic Systems: Research Paradigms, Analysis, and Challenges, *ICAIS&ISAS 2024*, in May, Chongqing, China